The evolution of the sizes and angular momentum content of galaxies in the COLIBRE simulations: Summary

 \item Our conclusions are robust to the adopted model for AGN feedback (Fig.~\ref{fig:ThermKin}) and to the exclusion of satellite galaxies from the analysis (Fig.~\ref{fig:A1}).
 However, the inferred sizes, stellar masses, and angular momenta (but not the kinematic morphology) do depend on the choice of spherical aperture within which these quantities are measured (Fig.~\ref{fig:A2} and \ref{fig:A3}).

 \end{enumerate}

 In summary, the \textsc{Colibre} simulations provide a self-consistent and observationally successful framework for studying the evolution of galaxy sizes, angular momentum, and morphology across cosmic time.
-The close correspondence between simulated and observed scaling relations—across multiple size definitions, redshifts, and galaxy populations—highlights the extent to which these structural properties are regulated by the same physical processes.
+The close correspondence between simulated and observed scaling relations—across multiple size definitions, redshifts, galaxy populations, and resolution levels—imples that \colibre~is capturing the main physical processes that establish these relations; namely, feedback from stars and black holes.
 In addition, \textsc{Colibre} produces size--mass and angular-momentum--mass relations that converge well across $\sim$2 orders of magnitude in stellar mass, including for both early- and late-type populations.
-This makes \textsc{Colibre} a powerful tool for future studies aimed at disentangling the roles of angular momentum acquisition and retention, feedback, and environment in shaping the galaxy population.
+This makes \textsc{Colibre} a powerful tool for future studies aimed at disentangling the roles of angular momentum acquisition and retention, feedback, mergers, and environment in shaping the galaxy population.
 We plan to address these issues in a follow-up paper.